aminoa/rc-app/questions.md

 ## Why do you want to attend RC?
 How would attending RC be different than working on your own?

-I've enjoyed working on programming projects on my own, but I always found myself yearning to bring others to work on collaborative projects and bring myself to environments where I could push myself on these projects.
-For the first part, I initially started BUGS (https://bugsnyu.com), the open source club at NYU, based on the idea of bringing people together to work on open source projects to benefit the NYU community (the BUGS website, the NYU CS Wiki, and NYU Syllabi are three examples); the club would evolve into helping teach the NYU CS community through workshops (such as Git, web development, web automation, etc.) and speaker events (developers who worked in open source within JP Morgan, Amazon, HRT, etc).
+I've enjoyed working on programming projects on my own, but I always found myself yearning to 1) bring others to work on collaborative projects and 2) bring myself to environments where I could push myself on these projects.
+For 1) I initially started BUGS (https://bugsnyu.com), the open source club at NYU, based on the idea of bringing people together to work on open source projects to benefit the NYU community (the BUGS website, the NYU CS Wiki, and NYU Syllabi are three examples); the club would evolve into helping teach the NYU CS community through workshops (such as Git, web development, web automation, etc.) and speaker events (developers who worked in open source within JP Morgan, Amazon, HRT, etc).

-For the second part, I always pushed myself to be in collaborative academic environments.
+For 2), I always pushed myself to be in collaborative academic environments.
 I spent a large amount of time at the OSIRIS lab, NYU's cybersecurity lab in Brooklyn, to be with other motivated CS/cyber students.
 The environment was conducive to

-- 1) Learn from my peers
+- Learn from my peers
   - CTFs, containerization knowledge, reverse engineering, etc.
-- 2) Remain motivated to work on projects
+- Remain motivated to work on projects
-- 3) push myself to learn/create cooler things.
+- push myself to learn/create cooler things.
   - I crafted 2 CSAW (NYU Cybersecurity CTF competition) CTF challenges (one involved reverse engineering a PlayStation 3 controller test program).

 I find that the Recurse Center provides the same type of dedicated environment that would push me much further than I would ever go on my own - it reminds of OSIRIS but instead purely dedicated to personal projects, in a way combining my excitement for BUGS.
 I would like to seeing new faces, ideas, and concepts to make me feel inspired and jealous!
 It humbles me but also boosts my excitement about what I work on, what others work on, and the field as a whole.